The 5 Best Things to Do in the Hocking Hills for One Day

 Whether you know me at all, you know I love a good underrated destination.
 After a recent trip to Ohio, I was pretty convinced that Columbus was the gem of the trip.
 However it’s the Hocking Hills, just one hour south of the city, that really wowed me on my trip.
 Though I’d never heard of it before my visit, it turns out there are some incredible things to do in the Hocking Hills!

 Because of its proximity to Columbus, the Hocking Hills are a great getaway for a day excursion, overnight getaway, or weekend trip.
-I spent just under one day in the Hocking Hills during my trip, and I think this is a great amount of time if you want to plan a trip too.
-Here’s how to make the most of just 1 day in the Hocking Hills.
+I spent an overnight in the Hocking Hills during my trip, and I think this is a great amount of time if you want to plan a trip too.

 Planning Your Visit to the Hocking Hills

 Inside the Pencil Sharpener Museum, located outside the Hocking Hills Visitor Center.
 Definitely a must see and an easy stop when you’re getting more info about the area!

 Before I jump into the best things to do during your day in the Hocking Hills, I want to cover a few quick logistics.
 I promise I’ll keep it quick; you can use the table of contents above to jump to the section you care about.

 - Driving & Parking in the Hocking Hills Area – The Hocking Hills is traversed by a network of two-lane state highway roads.
 They’re fully paved and easy to drive.
 There are parking lots at almost every popular destination in the park too, and if you arrive early enough there won’t be any problems finding a great place.

 - Hocking Hills State Park Entrance Fees – Here’s a fun one: there is no fee to enter Hocking Hills State Park!
 Woo!
 The park is totally free, which makes it great for travelers or families on any budget.